The brain-friendly approach

 We all have a strong drive to move towards pleasant experiences and away from unpleasant ones.
 Maximising reward and minimising threat can be seen as the main organisational principle of the brain (Gordon, 2008).

 Motivation is our prioritised list of “wants” and “wont’s” in a given situation.
 When things match our motivation, we perceive them as attractive and important.
 We have fun and feel energized, we are in flow and feel happy.
 We don’t want to stop – and ask for more of the same or similar.

 Using the fun factor to attract attention and create relation is well-known.
 Branding experts and user experience designers have their tools to do that.
 They can inspire business leaders to become better influencers of behaviour and help to understand why perception is king – and context rules.

 Two simple fun makers and instantaneous motivators are to go where the energy is and to do it together.
 Going with the energy is the passionate way, doing it with others is the compassionate way to adventure and achievement.

-Motivation is not long-lasting, but the momentary engagement can be turned into the passion and discipline of commitment.
+Motivation is not long-lasting, but the momentary engagement can be turned into the passion and a discipline of commitment.
 Passion is the emotional part of commitment, bridging motivation with action.
 Discipline is the logical part, linking ambition to achievement.

 Passion is about engaging energy.
 Passionate brains are in love with what they do.
 They can’t be stopped.
 There is a dream, a drive, a purpose – something that creates a level of engagement that can change lives and worlds.

 Discipline is about investing energy.
-It helps balancing effort, risk and effect, being present and mindful, finding new solutions, making choices and planning future moves.
+It helps with balancing effort, risk and effect, being present and mindful, finding new solutions, making choices and planning future moves.

 Many companies aren’t creating the type of environments where passionate brains can thrive; too controlled, too fast-paced, too performance-oriented.
 However, both passion and discipline are needed.
 We must learn to integrate top-down framing with bottom-up hacking.